donald-macritchie/hangman/README.md

 ### Incorrectly guessed letters

-If the user has guessed incorrectly, They will be presented with a message stating what letter they got wrong and that it is not not in the randomly selected word.
+If the user has guessed incorrectly, They will be presented with a message stating what letter they got wrong and that it is not in the randomly selected word.

 ![this is a screenshot of an incorrectly guessed letter](./assets/screenshots/wrong_letter_five.png)